AndreaPinna/BCschool2022/README.md

 # BCschool2022
 ## Demo projects for the 3rd Blockchain and DLT school

-Requirements: a linux terminal and a browser with the metamask extention.
+Requirements: a linux terminal and a browser with the metamask extension.

 Open a linux terminal.

 ### Empty project:
-Open the folders _/empty_ and run:
+Open the folders _/emptyProject_ and run:
 ```bash
 python3 -m http.server
 ```